megemini/PaddleOCR-VL-KIE/README.md

 ### 💫 Character Pixel Density-based Image Scaling Algorithm

+This algorithm is based on the following assumption:

+> **In optical character recognition (OCR) tasks, as long as the number of pixels occupied by each character exceeds a certain threshold, it will no longer have a substantial impact on the recognition performance.**

+In other words, each character only needs a minimum number of pixels to ensure recognition; going far beyond that yields diminishing returns.

 Some images in the original datasets have very high resolution; for example, XFUND images are generally above `2000 × 3000`.

 Such large images consume significant VRAM for both training and inference, but the images themselves do not actually need such high resolution to carry their text information.